waynegramlich/ezcad3/README.md

 * "_p": *P* (i.e. a point)
 * "_pl": *Place*

-All user defined member variables *must* end with one of the suffixes above.
+All designer defined member variables *must* end with one of the suffixes above.

 ### Constraint Propagation Phase